 To make this job easier come spring, in the fall:

 - Put down heavy cardboard, plastic board (like the campaign signs are made of) or thin plywood.

 - Use pieces that are small enough for the kids to haul out in the spring – around three feet wide and tall.

 - Cover the coop floor with them, leaving other areas of the coop open during the winter for ventilation.
-(FYI, our coop floor is raised off the ground about three feet and is made of punched tin – love that chicken house floor!)
+(FYI, our coop floor is raised off the ground about three feet and is made of punched tin.
+This works really well.)

-- The children can get into the coop for spring cleaning and use their shovels to bust up the poo and break the mats apart.
+- The children can get into the coop for spring cleaning; they use their shovels to bust up the poo and break the mats apart.

 - Then, they can haul out each mat and knock the poo off further, making a nice pile for the compost.
 Because we also put down straw (carbon), this manure (nitrogen) is a great mix for the garden beds in spring.

 Use heavy duty scrapers to get pernicious poo off the roost and anywhere else it has congregated over winter.